isaracorp/Toolkit-Samples/README.md

 You can also contact us directly at [info@isara.com](mailto:info@isara.com).

-Copyright &copy; 2016 ISARA Corporation, All Rights Reserved.
+Copyright &copy; 2016-2017 ISARA Corporation, All Rights Reserved.

-## ISARA Quantum Resistant Toolkit 1.0 Samples
+## ISARA Radiate Security Solution Suite 1.2 Samples

-These samples all require version 1.0 of our Toolkit; for more information, visit [www.isara.com](https://www.isara.com) or contact our [sales team](mailto:sales@isara.com).
+These samples all require version 1.2 of our toolkit; for more information, visit [www.isara.com](https://www.isara.com) or contact our [sales team](mailto:sales@isara.com).

-Each sample demonstrates one part of the Toolkit.
-We use the LMS samples to produce digital signatures of the Toolkit's installation packages, for example.
+Each sample demonstrates one part of the toolkit.
+We use the LMS samples to produce digital signatures of the toolkit's installation packages, for example.

 ### System Requirements

-These samples currently run best on Mac OS X and Linux, and have been tested
+These samples have been tested on:

-on:
+* 64-bit FreeBSD 10

-* 64-bit Mac OS X 10.11
+* 64-bit Mac OS X 10.11, Mac OS X 10.12
-* 64-bit Ubuntu 16.04, 64-bit Arch
+* 64-bit Ubuntu 14.04, Ubuntu 16.04, 64-bit Arch
+* 64-bit Windows 10

-For more information about the Toolkit's system requirements and supported platforms, please read the [documentation](https://www.isara.com/toolkit/1.0/).
+For more information about the Toolkit's system requirements and supported platforms, please read the [documentation](https://www.isara.com/radiate/1/).

 ## Samples

-Sample code for the ISARA Toolkit.
+Sample code for the ISARA toolkit.

 * `aead_chacha20_poly1305_decrypt` - Tool for performing ChaCha20/Poly1305 AEAD
    decryption.